geneontology/geneontology.github.io/_docs/go-annotations.md

 +  Because biological knowledge changes, annotations for a given gene product may change to reflect changes in knowledge and/or changes in the ontology.

 ## Annotation qualifiers

+Some annotations are modified by qualifiers, which have specific usage rules and meanings within GO.

 ### The *NOT* qualifier